4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 Once you have these questions answered, you will have a much better view of what you should focus on—and what you shouldn’t.
 This will save you time when you’re trying to figure out exactly how important it is to describe that pothole your character drives over on a rainy day.

-Or even better, prevent you from spending hours writing that scene with that pothole—before realizing it’s better tossed than kept.
+Or even better, it will prevent you from spending hours writing that scene with that pothole—before realizing it’s better tossed than kept.

 4. Planning is Fun